Skip to main content

 where F_i is the diagonal of the Fisher information matrix (approximating parameter importance) and theta_i^* are the optimal parameters for the previous task.
 The Fisher information matrix captures how sensitive the model's output distribution is to each parameter: parameters with high Fisher information are those whose modification would substantially alter the model's predictions, and thus should be protected.

-EWC demonstrated that selective parameter protection could substantially mitigate forgetting on sequential Atari game learning -- for instance, retaining performance on a previously learned game while learning a new one.
+EWC demonstrated that selective parameter protection could substantially mitigate forgetting on sequential Atari game learning, for instance retaining performance on a previously learned game while learning a new one.
 The method is elegant in its simplicity and connects to a rich theory of natural gradient methods in optimization.

 Key limitations: (1) The diagonal Fisher is a crude approximation of the full Fisher information matrix, which is prohibitively expensive to store and compute.
 This approximation ignores parameter interactions, which can be critical.
 (2) The quadratic penalty assumes a Gaussian posterior over parameters centered at the previous optimum, which becomes increasingly inaccurate as the number of tasks grows.
 (3) The Fisher information is computed at a single point (the optimum for the previous task), but importance may change as the model moves through parameter space.